bakiba/GUARDIANS-2025-Qualification/L0udBit.md

 ## L0udBit_07
 > What is the agent.hostname of the affected computer?

-Searching for `agent.hostname` will result in `officeWin9`
+Searching for `agent.hostname` will result in `officeWin9`.

 > Flag: `officeWin9`

 ## L0udBit_08
 > What is the IP address of the officeWin9 computer?
 If it has more network adapters, enter the IP which is used for communication with outside world.

 Looking for `ip` in the fields, we see several IPs some IPv4, some IPv6.
-Consuling the [environment](README.md#environment) we see that the office network is `192.168.12.0/24` so we try `192.168.12.119` and it is correct answer.
+Consuling the [environment](README.md#environment) we see that the office network is `192.168.12.0/24` so we try `192.168.12.119` and it is the correct answer.

 ![](img/L0udBit/20250129105829.png)